-There had to be an emergency meeting about an issue at one of the company’s plants that was severely affecting their product’s quality.
+There had to be an emergency meeting about an issue at one of the company’s plants that were severely affecting their product’s quality.
 The participant who received this call was a key member of the company and the “go-to” guy in times of crisis.

 His manager hadn’t thought twice about calling him out of our training so that he could fix whatever problem their reactive culture had created.

 This participant, however, did think twice about it.
-“I think it’s important for me to stay here and finish the training” he boldly told his boss.
-“There are other people there who can handle the problem and I assure you that I’ll follow up with all of them as soon as I’m done here.”
+“I think it’s important for me to stay here and finish the training,” he boldly told his boss.
+“There are other people there who can handle the problem, and I assure you that I’ll follow up with all of them as soon as I’m done here.”

 The Big Picture

 His manager might have been a little put off by this suggestion, but I was certainly proud of this leader’s commitment to his development.
-He instinctually saw the big picture and acted on it instead of reacting to a crisis and running off frantically to be the expert that could save the day.
+He instinctively saw the big picture and acted on it instead of reacting to a crisis and running off frantically to be the expert that could save the day.

-In the end, his manager consulted with the CEO and called back with the decision: “The CEO said he wants you to stay in the training,” he reported.
+In the end, his manager consulted with the CEO and called back with the decision: “The CEO said he wants you to stay in training,” he reported.
 “There’s nothing more important that you could be doing right now than learning about how to implement leadership principles into your division.
 A member of your team will address the quality issues.”